 Though we tend to think about presents the most during the time between Thanksgiving and Christmas, gift-giving occurs all year long throughout the world for a variety of reasons.
-The tradition of giving gifts is as old as humanity itself, and throughout its storied history, a myriad of intriguing superstitions has developed surrounding the long-established practice.
+The tradition of giving gifts is as old as humanity itself, and throughout its storied history, a myriad of intriguing superstitions has developed surrounding good luck and bad luck gifts.
 Whether or not you, or someone you know, is a believer, there’s no denying the curiosity we have towards these fascinating gift-giving legends.

 To Make, Or Break, Relationships

 A number of gift-giving superstitions revolve around what the gift itself may symbolize.
 In many European and Asian countries, gifting a knife or any other sharp object is considered a superstition or taboo because it is thought that such gifts can impact one’s closest relationships.
-Knives and scissors (or shears) may seem like fine, functional gifts, especially if they’re part of a service of silver flatware, , but there are many cultures that see the giving of such gifts to be signs of the severing of a relationship.
-Since such items are considered a bad gift, they should also be avoided as wedding presents, as it symbolizes the breaking of the bond of marriage.
+Knives and scissors (or shears) may seem like fine, functional gifts, especially if they’re part of a service of a silverware antique set, but there are many cultures that see the giving of such gifts to be signs of the severing of a relationship.
+Since such items are considered a bad gift, they should also be avoided as a wedding gift, as they symbolize the breaking of the bond of marriage.
 Some cultures, however, believe that such bad omens can be avoided if a coin accompanies the gift.
-The receiver would in turn give the coin back to the giver in a symbolic gesture representing the “buying” of the gift.
+The receiver would, in turn, give the coin back to the giver in a symbolic gesture representing the “buying” of the gift.

 Shoes also have a similar ability to dissolve relationships.
-If giving shoes to someone, especially during the holiday season, it is believed that the recipient will eventually “walk away from you”.
+If giving shoes to someone, especially during the holiday season, it is believed that the person who received the gift will eventually “walk away from you.”